holgerhennig/machine-learning-IFC/README.md

 For our deep learning workflow, please see https://github.com/broadinstitute/deepometry

-## Step 1: extracting cell subpopulations in IDEAS
+## Step 1: extracting cell subpopulations (IDEAS)
-Gating in IDEAS enables to define different subpuplations of cells (for example cancer cells, normal cells, treated cells).
+Gating in the software IDEAS enables to define different subpuplations of cells (for example cancer cells, normal cells, treated cells).
 In the menu in IDEAS, choose extract subpopulation and generate a .cif file for each subpopulation.
 The .cif files will be processed in the next step.

-## Step 2: Generate image montages
+## Step 2: Generate image montages (python)
 A montage is a collection of (e.g.) 900 cells, arranged in a 30x30 grid.
 The montages are automatically generated from a .cif file by a [stitching script](https://github.com/CellProfiler/stitching).
 Input: example.cif file
 Output: For each of the max.
 12 channels, montages are created.